 American citizens, for much of their nation’s history, have searched desperately for precedents upon which to rely when facing perceived threats to that nation’s well-being, and in that search they have turned more often than not to professionally trained scholars.

-Part of what we offer as historians, and what we search for as citizens engaging, is context and precedent, which sometimes seem at odds as context can diminish claims to precedent.
+Part of what we offer as historians, and what we search for as engaged citizens, is context and precedent, which sometimes seem at odds as context can diminish claims to precedent.
 What are the limits in applying precedent to the present, to differentiating between executive behavior that is merely unsavory and that which we deem totally unacceptable?

 NW: For me the answer to this question is relatively straightforward.
 If precedents like the impeachment proceedings like those faced by Bill Clinton are any indication, presidential actions perceived as simply immoral are not impeachable offenses.
 Morality is itself a relative concept, one that different people and different cultures define in varying terms.
 Our government should no more impose or favor one moral code than it should a single religion, especially in a nation with as much political, religious, and cultural variance as that of the United States, and where moral codes seem so frequently to apply only to our political opponents.
 Rather than focus on morality, then, American citizens and their representatives in Congress should focus on actions that threaten or significantly impede democratic processes.
 In the case of Donald Trump, this means that impeachment should not be founded on moral evaluations of his policies.
 Such evaluations can and should serve as the foundation of resistance to his administration.
 If he is to be impeached, on the other hand, it must rest on the numerous actions he has already taken to subvert and undermine our democratic processes.